MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/DirectAccess-Test-Lab-Guides.md

 author: coreyp
 ---
 # DirectAccess Test Lab Guides

+>Applies To: Windows Server Technical Preview

-Following are links to the test lab guides for DirectAccess in Windows ServerÂ® 2016 Technical Preview, Windows ServerÂ® 2012 R2 and Windows ServerÂ® 2012.
+Following are links to the test lab guides for DirectAccess in Windows Server® 2016 Technical Preview, Windows Server® 2012 R2 and Windows Server® 2012.

 -   [Test Lab Guide: Demonstrate DirectAccess in a cluster with Windows NLB](assetId:///f3e5209b-aaa9-49a7-b523-0a130ec10a4b)